terrier-org/terrier-core/doc/learning.md

 Example Using .GOV corpus - Named Page Retrieval
 ------------------------------------------------

 In the following, we give an example of effective retrieval using learning to rank, using the topics and qrels from the named page tasks of the TREC 2002-2004 Web tracks.
-Other possible invocations of the Fat framework are .
+Other possible invocations of the Fat framework are listed at the bottom of the page.
 Firstly, we setup the Terrier environment.
 We use simple variables in the form of a Unix Bash shell script, but this could be easily ported to a Windows environment.

     #available from http://ir.dcs.gla.ac.uk/test_collections/access_to_data.html
     CORPUS=/extra/Collections/TREC/GOV/